K-12 Public Schools

 The Springfield five-county metro area is home to 26 school districts, including Springfield Public Schools, the largest fully accredited district in Missouri.

-Whether you live in Springfield or one of our surrounding communities, you’ll find some of the best academic programs and educational opportunities in the nation right here.
+Whether you live in Springfield or one of our surrounding communities, you’ll find some of the best academic programs, educational opportunities, and school districts in the nation right here.

 Recognition and Honors